lm3nitro/Projects/Netflow/Part 2-Cisco Netflow to SiLK.md

 ## Configuring SiLK:

-The first step to configuring SiLK is to create the data repository directory (/var/silk/data) and adding the silk.conf file, which defines how your data is stored.
+The first step to configuring SiLK is to create the data repository directory (/var/silk/data) and adding the silk.conf file, which defines how the data is stored.
 Use the default silk.conf file for the twoway site, which is installed at /usr/local/share/silk/twoway-silk.conf.
 You may edit the sensor descriptions if desired.
 The default settings cause the SiLK analysis program rwfilter to consider only incoming data unless the user provides the --type or --flowtypes switch.
 If you want rwfilter to look at both incoming and outgoing data by default, modify the default-types line to include in inweb out outweb.
 If desired, also add int2int ext2ext.

 ```
 mkdir -p /var/silk/data